-Preheat the oven to 325 degrees F. In a medium bowl, cream the butter, sweetener and egg (Note: if using Just Like Brown sugar, I also add 1 tsp stevia glycerite for a better flavor).
+Preheat the oven to 325 degrees F. In a medium bowl, cream the butter, sweetener and egg.
 Cream for a few minutes until very fluffy.
 In a separate bowl mix together the almond flour, coconut flour, baking powder, and salt.
 Slowly add in the dry ingredients to the wet and mix until smooth.
 Add in chocolate.
 Roll 2 TBS of dough into a ball in your hands (for uniform shape) onto a cookie sheet, then press down to they are about ¾ of an inch thick.
 Place cookies about 2 inches apart.
 Bake in preheated oven for 17-20 minutes or until golden around the edges.
 Cool completely on the baking sheet before removing and enjoy!
 I keep mine in the freezer (for portion control!:) Makes 24 cookies.

 NUTRITIONAL COMPARISON (per cookie)

 Traditional Cookie = 180 calories, 9g fat, 1.5g protein, 25.5g carbs, 0.8g fiber

 “Healthified” Cookie = 154 calories, 14g fat, 3g protein, 5g carbs, 2g fiber

 VARIATION: Smoosh my “healthified” ice cream in between!

 If you would like to help out a small family, rather than large business, I am happy to announce that you can now get my books as a high-quality ebook that works on any platform.